vikasmistry/Xtreme-Battery-Saver/README.md

 Everything has been built and tested on a Pixel 5 running ProtonAOSP.

+# Supported Root Managers
+- Magisk
+- KernelSU Next (Thank you NanKill)

+Probably KSU and APatch.
+I would love confirmation on these.

 # Disclaimer
 I am NOT responsible for any damages or data loss this software may cause.
 By using this software you accept the risks of using it.